jrheard/blog/python/passwords.md

 print('potatoes' in 'Hello')
 </code></pre>

-Notice that you get a result of `true` or `false`, so you could use this code as a condition in an `if` statement.
+Notice that you get a result of `True` or `False`, so you could use this code as a condition in an `if` statement.

 Disallowing Student Info In Passwords
 -------------------------------------